Bethany History

 1991

-- September 8 – The groundbreaking ceremony for the new church site is held, marking the beginning of construction of a new home for the Bethany family.
+- September 8 – Groundbreaking ceremony for the new church site, marking the beginning of construction.

 -